On this page

 How do you prepare children to read?
 Do you teach letters?

-Each class is different because developmentally the children are ready for grasping newer ideas and concepts as they grow, which is why classes are grouped by age.
-For example, sometimes children in the 3-Day AM class are busy constructing and experimenting and may not share many ideas about their activities because they are engrossed in thinking.
-However, they develop the ability to think more critically about their experimenting and can share language to describe their thoughts and actions as they share more school experiences.
 There is a lot going on for children at this age, both cognitively and emotionally.
-They are incorporating self-regulation to work with peers, developing the language to interact socially, expanding vocabulary to describe concepts and ideas explored, and growing physically with regard to developing fine motor skills for writing and large motor for physical integration.
+They are incorporating self-regulation to work with peers, developing the language to interact socially, expanding vocabulary to describe concepts and ideas explored.
+They are also growing physically with regard to developing fine motor skills for writing and large motor for physical integration.
 Each year and phase builds upon the next.
-Our goal is to provide the children an environment to explore ideas and concepts and embed the school readiness skills within this context.
-The outcome is that children enjoy engaging in learning and share ideas to problem solve with confidence as their worldview expands through experience.
+Our goal is to provide the children an environment to explore ideas and concepts and help foster school readiness skills.
+The outcome is that children enjoy engaging in learning and sharing ideas to problem solve with confidence as their worldview expands through experience.

 Will my child be ready for kindergarten?